 The 2014 article I wrote below gives an idea of the nightmare the country and the people were living through.
 This was not what they wanted, and it serves as a lesson for the rest of the world wherever violent riots and fighting erupt, and buildings begin to burn.
 It is always a carefully choreographed affair with the aim to create chaos and instability for the political gain of those pulling the strings behind the scenes.

 Back in 2014 when Ukraine was on the verge of economic collapse and with government resistance to passing bills to implement the IMF imposed austerity measures, tension broke out into a scuffle in the Ukraine parliament, reportedly because a lawmaker blamed the Ukrainian authorities for failing to adopt a ceasefire in eastern Ukraine and accused them of running a war against the Ukrainian people.
 (AP)

 However in another report by Rachael Jones, the brawl “occurred after ministers voted to approve a presidential decree to call up more military services to combat rebels in Eastern Ukraine.
-Kiev repeated the decree from 45 days ago to call up more military reserves to fight rebels and to ensure the ranks of what Ukraine calls its ‘anti-terrorist operation’ are filled.”
-The scuffle was between nationalist politicians and members of the party led by former president, Victor Yanukovych, who was overthrown in February by a coup.
+Kiev repeated the decree from 45 days prior to call up more military reserves to fight rebels and to ensure the ranks of what Ukraine calls its ‘anti-terrorist operation’ are filled.”
+The scuffle was between nationalist politicians and members of the party led by former president, Victor Yanukovych, who was overthrown in February by the coup.

 “Why do we send our kids there, if they are mocked as “Banderovtsy”?
 Why?
 Why the grown up able-bodied men run to hide here, sending our kids instead?